wp-plugins/user-role-editor/readme.txt

 == Changelog ==
+= 3.8 =
+* 01.09.2012
+* Bug fix: Some times URE didn't show real changes it made to the database.
+The reason direct update of database did not invalidate data stored at WordPress cache.
+Special thanks to [Knut Sparhell](http://sparhell.no/knut/) for the help to detect this critical issue.
+* WordPress core capabilities are shown separately from capabilities added by plugins and manually.
+* If you configured URE to show you 'Administrator' role, you will see its capabilities, but you can not exclude any capability from it.
+I may just add capabilities to the Administrator role now.
+The reason - Administrator role should have all existing capabilities included.
+* Brasilian Portuguese translation is updated.
+Thanks to [Onbiz](http://www.onbiz.com.br/).

 = 3.7.5 =
 * 11.08.2012
 * Minor fix of German language translation file.
 One string translation was the reason of URE empty screen.
 Just replace your German language translation files in the ./lang directory with files from this package.